seastan/lotr-lcg-set-generator/README.md

 You can combine several filters with `&`.
 For example: `[The Aldburg Plot] & Trait:Suspicious` means all cards with `Suspicious` trait from `The Aldburg Plot` encounter set.

-Instead of selecting all copies of a card you can specify exact number.
+Instead of selecting all copies of a card, you can specify the exact number.
 For example:
 `4 One-feather Shirriff` means 4 copies of `One-feather Shirriff` and `1 Type:Enemy`
 means one copy of each different enemy.